SugarF0x/SugarF0x/README.md

 Commit type determination is subjective.
 This list is subject to change.

 * :blue_book: Documentation - General documentation changes, in both .md and JsDoc
+* :x: Deletion - Removal or deletion of obsolete, redundant or deprecated code
 * :white_check_mark: Feature - A new functional feature for end-user
 * :hammer_and_wrench: Fix - A bugfix of any kind
 * :corn: Miscellaneous - Uncategorized changes
 * :recycle: Refactor - Under the hood code changes - nothing new for end-user
 * :milky_way: Release - End of dev cycle
 * :art: Style - Style changes, no new functionality
 * :pill: Testing - Completion and maintenance of test units
 * :construction: WIP - A stepping stone for a Work in Progress change